ZhiyuanMa2017/Mocking/README.md

 ### Test Suites

 Unit testing often involves running a set of test cases that exist in a test suite.
-A test case is typically focuses on one specific behavior of a unit (class/file) and usually focuses on a single function.
+A test case typically focuses on one specific behavior of a unit (class/file) and usually focuses on a single function.

 [Mocha](https://mochajs.org/) is a tool for managing test cases for javascript programs.
 Mocha will run all tests in the "test" directory.

-In this example, you can see a test suite with two test cases and a before hook, which will be called before any test case is run.
-You can also call after hooks, which can be used to clean up after a set of test cases are run.
+In this example, you can see a test suite with two test cases and a `before` hook, which will be called before any test case is run.
+You can also call `after` hooks, which can be used to clean up after a set of test cases are run.

 ```javascript
 describe('earth', function(){